-Ausubel provides an historical overview in his book, Theories and problems of child development.
-Thus, e.g., he distinguishes the well-known Tabula Rasa approach, as one that concentrates exclusively on environmental influences and where a child is seen as a blank slate upon which influences from the environment constantly act, as opposed to the preformist, preformatory or predeterminist approach, where endogenous or internal factors, as hereditary, are emphasized more.
-He rejects the predeterminist approach that, on the basis of hereditary factors, is strongly attuned to determining a child's development in advance, i.e., wants to predict his/her development.
-In this respect he points to the contribution of Arnold Gesell with his theory of maturation.
-To him, Gesell is an exponent of an embryological model, which means that all development, seen in its different phases and properties, is the product of physiological development.
-Ausubel points out the contribution of genetics and his great appreciation of it, so much so that he favors a more complete study of it and its contributions to a child's inheritance and the consequent development that would follow.
-On the other hand, he is equally harsh in his criticism of the

-Tabula-Rasa approach, a well-known exponent of which is John Locke.
+Ausubel provides a historical overview in his book, Theories and problems of child development.
+Thus, e.g., he distinguishes the well-known Tabula Rasa approach, as one which concentrates exclusively on environmental influences, and where a child is seen as a blank slate upon which influences from the environment constantly act, as opposed to the preformist, or pre-determinist approach, where endogenous, or internal factors, as hereditary, are emphasized more.
+He rejects the pre-determinist approach which, because of hereditary factors, is strongly attuned to determining a child's development in advance, i.e., wants to predict his/her development.
+In this respect, he points to the contribution of Arnold Gesell, with his theory of maturation.
+To him, Gesell is an exponent of an embryological model, which means all development, seen in its different phases and properties, is the product of physiological development.
+Ausubel points out the contribution of genetics and his great appreciation of it, so much so that he favors a more complete study of it, and its contributions to a child's heredity, and the consequent development which follows.
+On the other hand, he is equally harsh in his criticism of the Tabula-Rasa approach, a well-known exponent of which is John Locke.

-An interesting point of view found in Ausubel is that of so-called humanistic and related views: Among other things, he refers to what he calls a humanistic view that holds that a person him/herself, i.e., a child who is developing, has his/her own share in his/her development.
-In addition, he takes the view that for him this is an acceptable and defensible position, provided it can be qualified by the actual psychological capacities at the disposal of a human being.
+An interesting point of view found in Ausubel is that of so-called humanistic and related views: Among other things, he refers to what he calls a humanistic view which holds that a person him/herself, e.g., a child who is developing, has his/her own share in his/her development.
+In addition, he takes the view that, for him, this is an acceptable and defensible position, provided it can be qualified by the actual psychological capacities at the disposal of a human being.
 At the same time, he dismisses this view by claiming that too often it is shown to be an unqualified philosophical view.
 He rejects this humanistic view for himself.

-Without going into great detail on these remarks by Ausubel, it should be noted that it is very important when he says that there are "humanistic" views that acknowledge and emphasize that a person has a share in his/her own development.
-Yet this does not appeal to him and he looks for more acceptable "psychological capacities of human beings".
+Without going into greater detail on these remarks by Ausubel, it is noted that it is very important when he says that there are "humanistic" views which acknowledge and emphasize that a person has a share in his/her own development.
+Yet this does not appeal to him, and he looks for more acceptable "psychological capacities of human beings".
 In our view, Ausubel is correct in seeking what he calls a more accountable view of a person's psychic life, something in which both developmental and child psychology have failed so far.
-This search for what the essence of the psychic life entails, and specifically in the case of a child, the psychic life of a child-in-education, which precisely is the theme or area that is studied by psychopedagogics and which is found throughout this work.
-However, the above suffices for now and will be returned to later when becoming a child is discussed.
+This search for what the essence of the psychic life entails, and specifically in the case of a child, the psychic life of a child-in-educating, which precisely is the theme or area which is studied by psychopedagogics, and which is found throughout this work.
+However, the above suffices for now, and is returned to later when child becoming is discussed.